yhorian/pages-plugin-mailchannels/README.md

 npm i --save https://github.com/yhorian/pages-plugin-mailchannels
 ```

 Copy the **functions/_middleware.ts** file from this repository over to the /functions folder of your own repository.
 Cloudflare will then parse this into a Function when the page is compiled.
-You also need to set "turnstile = true" in middleware.ts.
+You also need to set "turnstile = true" if you're using turnstile and add your secret key as an environment variable named 'TURNSTILE_KEY' when installing the Turnstile code.

 Don't forget to change the email inside the **_middleware.ts** to your own.
 It'll throw a **512:"Could not send your email.
 Please try again."** error otherwise.
 ```js